Back to blog

 Start With Doctrine

-You do not need to be a theologian to evaluate this.
+You do not need to be a theologian to begin evaluating this.
 Listen carefully to the sermons.
 Read the church's statement of faith.
 Pay attention to what gets emphasized and what gets avoided.
-Some churches still use Bible verses regularly while slowly drifting away from biblical Christianity by redefining essential doctrines or avoiding difficult passages.
+If a church's published beliefs are vague, or if its preaching avoids central Christian doctrines, keep asking questions before you commit.

 Pay Attention to the Preaching